EshikaP1/frontend/donate.md

             }
         }
         document.getElementById("score").textContent = 7 - score; // Calculate the score as 7 minus the total points
+        score = 0; // Reset the score to 0
     }

     document.getElementById("submitBtn").addEventListener("click", calculateScore);
 </script>

 Now compare your scores with your friends!
 Input your quiz score here and see how it compares with others.
 The higher the score the less you contribute to air pollution!!